 A product’s packaging is a perfect place to highlight your brand and showcase your label’s identity.
 This goes beyond just visually stimulating designs and eye-catching colors – your packaging should showcase your brand’s mission.
 Whether your packaging is made from recycled plastics or you donate X of your sales to charity, make sure that message – the “why” of your product – is clear on your item’s packaging.

-Mold-Rite Plastics: Helping Private Brands Optimize Their Packaging
+MRP Solutions: Helping Private Brands Optimize Their Packaging

 If you’d like to learn more about how to secure your private label’s success in these uncertain times, check out the Store Brand’s recent webinar “COVID-19.
 What Comes Next?”
-Sponsored by Mold-Rite, this webinar features a panel of industry experts as they define how the pandemic has impacted consumer behavior, and how private brands can capitalize on these changes.
+Sponsored by MRP, this webinar features a panel of industry experts as they define how the pandemic has impacted consumer behavior, and how private brands can capitalize on these changes.